Ivorforce/Git-Diff-Stepper/README.md

 ## Controls

-- Select a file using File -> Open
+- Select a file using File -> Open.
+The file must be tracked by git, and should have multiple commits.
 - `cmd / ctrl` + `left` or `right` arrow keys move through iterations.
 - `f1` to launch the command palette.